TopQuadrant/MauiServer/README.md

 The directory must already exist, otherwise initialisation will fail.

+## Building and Running

+The project uses Maven for building.

+- `mvn package` creates a war file in the `/target` directory, for deployment with a servlet container such as Tomcat or Jetty.
+- `mvn jetty:run` runs Maui Server directly, using Jetty.
+The server will start up at http://localhost:8080/ .
+This can be convenient for testing.

 ## License

 This project is licensed under the terms of the [GNU GPL v3](http://www.gnu.org/licenses/gpl.html).